Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Tusk of Galaech-Ma/Implacable Hunter Spirit.md

   - "[[Unshakeable Bloodhound Technique]]"
 ---
 This Evocation upgrades [[Unshakeable Bloodhound Technique]] (Exalted, p.
 410).
-Its cost is waived against the Solar’s quarry, and successfully [[tracking]] down her quarry with the Charm awards her a point of [[Willpower]] up to once per session.
+Its cost is waived against the Solar’s quarry, and successfully [[Tracking]] down her quarry with the Charm awards her a point of [[Willpower]] up to once per session.